davidbarone/analytics-notebook/README.md

 dataframe.visual({visual_renderer_function}, {options}).attach('root');
 ```

+The one method from the UI class which you will typically use (once per script) is the UI.layout() function.
+This function is used to design the grid layout for the output so that visuals can be positioned in the style of a dashboard.

 ## Documentation

 This documentation you're reading has been compiled using jsDoc.
 More information can be found from the home page: https://jsdoc.app/.
 The documentation has also been styled using the ink-docstrap template (https://www.npmjs.com/package/ink-docstrap).